When you pray, you speak to God, when you read the Bible, God speaks to you

 Professional Experience Regina Freedman, M.S.
 Ed, ACC Christian coach individual & group, writer, author, speaker, catechist

 I started out as a professional actress working in Manhattan in Films, TV, and Theater.
 During that time I secured many temporary positions where I was exposed to all types of work across all industries.
 I noticed that most people did not like their jobs.
 I thought it would be a good idea to transfer my skills from my former acting profession to a new career where I could assist others in making career choices.
 I earned a Masters in Counseling Psychology in the Education Department of Fordham University where I gained the honor of Kappa Delta Pi.
 I moved into coaching after my graduate studies, with a certification from the International Coach Academy.
 I subsequently became a member of the International Coach Federation where I was awarded an Associate Certified Coach Accreditation and I am in good standing today.
 Most of my work has been with architects, interior designers, and people in the manufacturing industry who produce products for the Architecture & Design Community.
 I have held a long-standing affiliation with Interior Design Magazine where I was the Hall of Fame Director.
-I am dedicating my time to coaching with individuals and groups; writing articles; producing videos and completing my first novel.
+I am dedicating my time to coaching with individuals and groups; writing articles; producing videos and I have completed my first novel.
 The Essential Coach has moved into a faith-based perspective.
 I welcome people of all faiths, however, it is predominately a Christian Biblical orientation.
-I am also a Catechist teaching children the Catholic faith.
+I also taught 4th graders the Catholic faith through a parish Catechist program.
+I am an author and I also write poetry.
+My other publishing company is DiMonte Publishing.
+My novel, Receiving Grace is available on Amazon here.